CHEMeDATA/ResearchObjectFinder/README.md

 In chemistry (for example), we often record the "Full analysis" of compounds.
 It is composed of a set of experiment, which are themself composed of smaller elements (FID's that are processed into spectra).

 * Full analysis
-  * 1D 1H spectrum
+  * 1D <sup>1</sup>H spectrum
     * Fid of the above spectrum
-  * 1D 13C spectrum
+  * 1D <sup>13</sup>C spectrum
     * Fid of the above spectrum
-  * 2D 1H-13C HSQC spectrum
+  * 2D <sup>1</sup>H-<sup>13</sup>C HSQC spectrum
     * Fid of the above spectrum
   * etc.

-  The onthology will facilitate the generation of the criteria for a "full analysis".
-Instead of listing all the conditions to fullfill, it would inherit the conditions of the siblings.
+  The ontology will facilitate the generation of the criteria for a "full analysis".
+Instead of listing all the conditions to fulfill, it would inherit the conditions of the siblings.

 - The condition for spectrum object will includes the conditions of FID
-- The conditions about the "full analysis" could be defined based on the list of spectra, without needing to care about the conditions to fullfill for each spectrum.
+- The conditions about the "full analysis" could be defined based on the list of spectra, without needing to care about the conditions to fulfill for each spectrum.
 - 1D <sup>1</sup>H,<sup>13</sup>C, etc. spectra would be a subclass of 1D spectra

 ## Installation of the demo

-## Get date for the demo
+## Get data for the demo

 The input should be located in the **data** folder.